Illicit Discharge Detection & Elimination

 What is an illicit discharge?

-"Illegal discharge" shall mean any direct or indirect non-stormwater discharge to the storm drain system including discharges from commercial and non-profit car washes, mobile cleaning services, pressure washing operations and non-stormwater runoff from irrigated areas that is not considered incidental runoff except as exempted in .
+The City of Arroyo Grande's Municipal Code defines an illicit discharge as: "Illegal discharge" shall mean any direct or indirect non-stormwater discharge to the storm drain system including discharges from commercial and non-profit car washes, mobile cleaning services, pressure washing operations and non-stormwater runoff from irrigated areas that is not considered incidental runoff except as exempted in .
 Illegal discharges are also any discharge that may cause or threaten to cause or contributes to an exceedance of any water quality standard in a Statewide Water Quality Control Plan, the California Toxics Rule, or the Basin Plan.

 What are common violations?

-There are instances of discharges that are NOT considered violations, including:
+There are instances of discharges that are not considered violations, including:

 - Uncontaminated incidental runoff from landscape irrigation